 The proliferation of gyms in fitness centers, hotels, office buildings, and other locations has created a large market for equipment such as elliptical workout machines, treadmills, and stair steppers.
 Consumers purchase some of this equipment for use at home.
 They also spend billions annually on workout apparel and accessories such as exercise mats and fitness-tracking software.

-However, the industry remains on an upward growth curve.
-Greater awareness of thew value of fitness, and the need to combat rising obesity levels should contribute to steady employment growth for fitness businesses.
+Post pandemic, the fitness and training industry is recovering, with growth in various areas.
+Greater awareness of the value of fitness, and the need to combat rising obesity levels should contribute to employment growth for fitness businesses.

 - Aerobics Instructors and Fitness Trainers